JafarSadik/trello-done-checkbox/README.md

 # Trello done checkbox for Greasemonkey &amp; Tampermonkey
 A [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) and [Tampermonkey](https://tampermonkey.net/) plugin that greatly simplifies creation of 'Done' checkboxes.
 Only one mouse click required!
 To achieve the same thing with a built-in checklist you definitely need more patience :)

-Works well with trello build-211 (6 August 2016), tested on firefox and chrome.
+Works well with trello build-4109 (6 December 2019), tested on firefox and chrome.
 Any bugs will be resolved as soon as possible.
 Script supports automatic updates.

 [Install it now!](http://bit.ly/2aH380F)*